Writing

 Rhizome; A Language You Can Think In

-Co-founder of a literary journal that featured the work of emerging writers as well as Amiri Baraka, Barbara Guest, Adriano Spatola, and others.
+He co-founded a literary journal that featured the work of emerging writers as well as established names like Amiri Baraka, Barbara Guest, Adriano Spatola, and others.